-Other than a civil complaint in China, we are currently not a party to any material legal or administrative proceedings.
-On October 22, 2015, we were served a civil complaint by Guangzhou Tian He People's Court in which the plaintiff claimed that Xiaoyao Xiyou, a game that we operated and currently operate, infringed upon the plaintiff's copyright in works of literature and art of a game, constituting unfair competition.
-The plaintiff demanded that we cease the infringement and pay compensation and legal costs totalling approximately RMB10 million (US\$1.4 million).
+Other than a civil complaint raised against us in China, we are currently not a party to any material legal or administrative proceedings.
+On October 22, 2015, we were served a civil complaint by Guangzhou Tian He People's Court in which the plaintiff claimed that Xiaoyao Xiyou, a game that we previously operated and have ceased operating since November 2017, infringed upon the plaintiff's copyright in works of literature and art of a game, constituting unfair competition.
+The plaintiff demanded that we cease the infringement and pay compensation and legal costs totaling approximately RMB10 million (US\$1.5 million).
+On August 31, 2017, Guangzhou Tian He People's Court ruled a civil judgement of first-instance, which ordered us and the developer of Xiaoyao Xiyou to cease the infringement and pay compensation in the amount of RMB5.0 million (US\$0.8 million) to the plaintiff.
+The developer of Xiaoyao Xiyou filed an appeal to Guangzhou Intellectual Property Court.
+As a result, the first-instance judgement made by Guangzhou Tian He People's Court did not bind us.
 We may from time to time be subject to various legal or administrative claims and proceedings arising in the ordinary course of business.
 Litigation or any other legal or administrative proceeding, regardless of the outcome, is likely to result in substantial cost and diversion of our resources, including our management's time and attention.
 See also "Item 3.
 Key Information on the Company-D. Risk Factors-Risks Related to Our Business and Industry-We have been and may be subject to intellectual property infringement claims or other allegations by third parties for information or content displayed on, retrieved from or linked to our platform, or distributed to our users, which may materially and adversely affect our business, financial condition and prospects" and "Item 3.
-Key Information on the Company-D. Risk Factors-Risks Related to Doing Business in China-If we fail to obtain and maintain the requisite licenses and approvals required under the complex regulatory environment applicable to our businesses in China, or if we are required to take compliance actions that are time-consuming or costly, our business, financial condition and results of operations may be materially and adversely affected."
+Key Information on the Company-D. Risk Factors-Risks Related to Doing Business in China-If we fail to obtain and maintain the requisite licenses and approvals required under the comp